Improving Long-Range Interactions in Graph Neural Simulators via Hamiltonian Dynamics: Abstract

 \section{Abstract}

 Learning to simulate complex physical systems from data has emerged as a promising way to overcome the limitations of traditional numerical solvers, which often require prohibitive computational costs for high-fidelity solutions.
 Recent Graph Neural Simulators (GNSs) accelerate simulations by learning dynamics on graph-structured data, yet often struggle to capture long-range interactions and suffer from error accumulation under autoregressive rollouts.
 To address these challenges, we propose \fullmodel, a graph-based neural simulator built on the principles of Hamiltonian dynamics.
-This structure guarantees preservation of information across the graph, while extending to port-Hamiltonian systems allows the model to capture a broader class of dynamics, including non-conservative effects. \model\ further incorporates a warmup phase to initialize global context, geometric encoding to handle irregular meshes, and a multi-step training objective to reduce rollout error.
+This structure guarantees preservation of information across the graph, while extending to port-Hamiltonian systems allows the model to capture a broader class of dynamics, including non-conservative effects. \model\ further incorporates a warmup phase to initialize global context, geometric encoding to handle irregular meshes, and a multi-step training objective that facilitates PDE matching, where the trajectory produced by integrating the port-Hamiltonian core aligns with the ground-truth trajectory, thereby reducing rollout error.
 To evaluate these properties systematically, we introduce new benchmarks that target long-range dependencies and challenging external forcing scenarios.
 Across all tasks, \model\ consistently outperforms state-of-the-art GNSs, achieving higher accuracy and stability under challenging and complex dynamical systems.
+Our project page: \href{https://thobotics.github.io/neural_pde_matching}{ \texttt{https://thobotics.github.io/neural\_pde\_matching}}.